Adhesive Converting Blog

 ISO 14644-1 — in 2001, replaced federal standard 209E (still used as a reference).

-How Do You Control a Room to Achieve ISO Cleanroom Certification?
+How Can Manufacturers Achieve ISO Cleanroom Certification?

 Air quality is critical in cleanrooms and is the basis for ISO certification levels.
 Dust, dirt, and particles in the air can promote the growth of bacteria and mold over time, especially if accelerated by heat and humid environments during transportation or long-term storage of finished products.